 The term tries to imply the magnified image that will be projected onto the sensor of the camera.
-The difference between the size of the object and the image is termed as magnification.
+The difference between the size of the object and the image are termed as magnification.
 For instance, magnification is termed 1:4 or 0.25X when the object that is being viewed is 25% smaller than the image that’s being made in the camera’s sensor.
 Higher the magnification capabilities of a camera, its ability to fit a smaller body into the frame also increases.

 Magnification is controlled by just two lens properties: the focal length and the focusing distance.
 A lens’s magnification capabilities are directly proportional to the closest distance it can focus on.
 This is completely logical as the closer an object gets the larger it becomes to appear.
 Better magnification is achieved by a lens with longer focal length.
 The least distance needed to focus may also be the same.

 Proper macro lenses have the ability to present the image onto a camera sensor in the same size as the real body it’s also known as 1:1 or 1.0X macro.
 Only when the 1:1 condition is met a lens can be termed as a macro lens.
 Many times, in a general sense, close-up photographs (till the magnification range of 1:10) are also termed as “macro”.